estebistec/django-twitter-bootstrap/README.rst

 glyphicons
 ----------

-This don't need to be specified or configured in your project, but they are included all the same.
+These don't need to be specified or configured in your project, but they are included all the same.

 - ``twitter_bootstrap/fonts/glyphicons-halflings-regular.eot``